Unless we find a better growth model we're all f*cked

-Designing business systems that have regeneration hardwired into them is fundamental to success.
+Designing business systems that have regenerative development hardwired into them is fundamental to success.

 We follow clear principles - we do not pretend that it is possible to 'balance' economic, social and environmental outcomes all at the same time.
-Instead we put restoration of natural capital at the top of the agenda, human activity as agents of change next, and then connect all of that to a commercially prosperous business system.
-We put regeneration - its costs, and its brand benefits - at the heart of the business system.
+Instead we put restoration of nature at the top of the agenda, human activity as agents of change next, and then connect all of that to a commercially prosperous business system.
+We put regenerative development - its costs, and its brand benefits - at the heart of the business system.

-We're starting with agriculture because it is a sector that can directly affect regeneration, because more than most it is a sector that has suffered acutely from industrialisation and globalisation, and importantly because it is a prime example of where the consumer relationship has been severed from the source of origin.
+We start with agriculture because it is a sector that can directly restore nature, because it has suffered acutely from industrialisation and globalisation, and importantly because it is a prime example of where the consumer relationship has been severed from the source of origin.

 Business Architecture - multiple complementary brands

 The key feature in delivering ecosystem centric regeneration is multiple complementary brands - allowing us to work with all the core materials in an ecosystem.
-This creates value for the mix of animals and ecosystem activities that bring about regeneration.
+This creates value for the mix of animals and ecosystem activities that restore environmental health.
 The product mix is shaped by what the ecosystem needs, not simply what we fancy making.

-Market-in, product centric businesses take what they need from an ecosystem and leave the rest - it is this extractive process that is accelerating imbalance and, in Mongolia especially, driving up herd numbers beyond the carrying capacity of the ecosystem.
+Market-in, product centric businesses take what they need from a place and leave the rest - it is this extractive process that is accelerating imbalance and, in Mongolia especially, driving up herd numbers beyond the carrying capacity of the ecosystem.